-RECOMMENDATION: All writing majors appear to understand the importance of being able to discuss and reflect on their own work in a professional manner.
-Faculty need to continue to promote the professional meta-cognitive thinking necessary for future success as professional writers.
+RECOMMENDATION: All writing majors need to demonstrate an understanding of the importance of being able to discuss and reflect on their own work in a professional manner.
+Faculty of all writing courses need to continue to promote the professional meta-cognitive thinking necessary for future success as professional writers, and the faculty member overseeing the capstone course needs to give special attention to the development of annotations for the portfolio.